DrAKLabs/acetabular-segmentation-postprocessing/README.md

 - `totalsegmentator`
 - `torch`

-If you have an NVIDIA GPU, you can use the provided conda environment file:
+For users with an NVIDIA GPU and a compatible CUDA setup (PyTorch cu121), the provided conda environment file can be used:

 ```bash
 conda env create -f totalsegmentatorenv.yml